Academy of Fine Arts Vienna

 The Academy of Fine Arts Vienna (Akademie der bildenden Künste Wien) is a public art school in Vienna, Austria.
+Founded in 1688 as a private academy, it is now a public university.
+Outside of Austria, it is best known for rejecting admission to a young Adolf Hitler in 1907 and 1908.

 History

-The Academy of Fine Arts Vienna was founded in 1692 as a private academy modelled on the Accademia di San Luca and the Parisien Académie de peinture et de sculpture by the court-painter Peter Strudel, who became the Praefectus Academiae Nostrae.
-In 1701 he was ennobled by Emperor Joseph I as Freiherr (Baron) of the Empire.
+The Academy of Fine Arts Vienna was founded in 1688 as a private academy modelled on the Accademia di San Luca and the Parisien Académie de peinture et de sculpture by the court-painter Peter Strudel, who became the Praefectus Academiae Nostrae.
+In 1701, he was ennobled by Emperor Joseph I as Freiherr (Baron) of the Empire.
 With his death in 1714, the academy temporarily closed.

-On 20 January 1725, Emperor Charles VI appointed the Frenchman Jacob van Schuppen as Prefect and Director of the Academy, which was refounded as the k.k.
+On 20 January 1725, Emperor Charles VI appointed the Frenchman Jacob van Schuppen as Prefect and Director of the academy, which was refounded as the k.k.
 Hofakademie der Maler, Bildhauer und Baukunst (Imperial and Royal Court Academy of painters, sculptors and architecture).
 Upon Charles's death in 1740, the academy at first declined, however during the rule of his daughter Empress Maria Theresa, a new statute reformed the academy in 1751.
 The prestige of the academy grew during the deanships of Michelangelo Unterberger and Paul Troger, and in 1767 the archduchesses Maria Anna and Maria Carolina were made the first Honorary Members.
 In 1772, there were further reforms to the organisational structure.
-In 1776 the engraver Jakob Matthias Schmutzer founded a school of engraving.
+In 1776, the engraver Jakob Matthias Schmutzer founded a school of engraving.
 This Imperial-Royal Academy of Engraving in the Annagasse soon competed with the Court Academy.

 Chancellor Wenzel Anton Kaunitz integrated all existing art academies into the k.k. vereinigten Akademie der bildenden Künste (Imperial and Royal Unified Academy of Fine Arts).
 The word "vereinigten" (unified) was later dropped.
 In 1822 the art cabinet grew significantly with the bequest of honorary member Anton Franz de Paula Graf Lamberg-Sprinzenstein.
 His collection still forms the backbone of the art on display.